 ABSTRACT

-The area of Indonesia's areca nut plantations is 143,202 hectares and spread throughout almost all parts of Indonesia with the largest planting center on Sumatra Island is approximately 95,532 hectares or 66.71 percent of Indonesia's total areca nut area.
-The use of plants varies widely, ranging from materials for traditional ceremonies and the textile industry to the pharmaceutical industry, causing the areca plant commodity to become an important export commodity for Indonesia.
-The spread of areca nut is quite broad.
-Still, exploration activities have not matched this potential to find new superior varieties to enrich genetic diversity and sources of superior Indonesian areca nut seeds.
-Of the 33 provinces in Indonesia that have areca nut populations, seven provinces have carried out exploration activities with ex-situ collections of 41 areca nut accessions and 9 High Producing Blocks (BPT).
-Three varieties of areca nut have been released as national superior varieties by the Minister of Agriculture, namely Pinang Betara from Tanjung Jabung Barat, Jambi Province; Pinang Emas from Kotamobagu, North Sulawesi Province, and Pinang Wangi from Padang Pariaman, West Sumatera Province
+The area of Indonesia's AAreca nut plantations cover 143,202 hectares and are found across most of the country.
+The largest concentration is on the island of Sumatra, which accounts for approximately 95,532 hectares or 66.71 % of the total area.
+Areca nuts have a wide range of uses, from traditional ceremonies and and the textiles to the pharmaceutical industry, making them an important export commodity.
+Despite their widespread growth and economic importance, research and development into the plant has not kept significant pace.
+Exploration efforts to find new, superior varieties that could enrich Indonesia’s genetic diversity and create better seeds have been greatly limited.
+While 33 provinces in Indonesia thave ArecaAreca nut populations, only seven have conducted exploration activities with ex-situ collections of 41 Arecaaccessions and 9 High Producing Blocks (BPT).
+To date, y the Ministry of Agriculture has officially released only three areca nut varieties as national superior varieties..

-Keywords: germplasms, exploration, conservation, seed production
+Keywords: Conservation, Exploration, Germplasm, , , Seed production

 1. INTRODUCTION

-As an archipelago country consisting of 17,000 islands located between two continents and two oceans, Indonesia has a vast germplasm diversity.
-Germplasm (genetic resource) is a part of a plant, animal, or microorganism organ that has the function and ability to inherit.
-Every organism that is still wild or that has been cultivated contains germplasm.
-Germplasm helps assemble superior varieties of a species, such as species resistant to a disease or having high productivity.
-According to Pathirana and Carimi (2022), germplasm Germplasm is a material that has enormous benefits, especially for improving plant productivity, quality, and adaptability to biotic and abiotic stresses.
-Efforts to improve plant varieties usually use genetic material, such as parents sourced from working collection gardens.
-The genetic material from the working collection has a relatively high genetic progress expectation.
+Areca nut(Areca catechu L.), often called betel nut, is a plant with immense cultural and commercial significance throughout Asia.
+Indonesia, an archipelago of 17,000 islands located between two continents and two oceans, Indonesia has a vast germplasm diversity.
+Germplasm refers to the the genetic material within a plant, animal, or microorganism organ that can be inherited.
+It’s a critical resource for developing new, superior plant varieties that are more productive or resistant to diseases and environmental stresses.
+According to Pathirana and Carimi (2022), germplasm is a material that has enormous benefits, especially for improving plant productivity, quality, and adaptability to biotic and abiotic stresses.
+Efforts to improve plant varieties typically use genetic material existing collections to create these improved varieties, which hold a strong promise for genetic advancement.

-The areca nut (Areca catechu L.) is thought to be native to South Asia.
-Its distribution includes South Asia, Southeast Asia, and several islands in the Pacific Ocean.
-The largest species of this plant are found in the Malay Peninsula (Malay-Archipelago), the Philippines, and the East Indian Islands (East Indies Island).
-In Malaya, Kalimantan and Sulawesi have 24 species of Areca.
-This situation illustrates that the East Indies is the center of the most incredible diversity of areca nuts (Bavappa et al., 1988).
-According to Ahuja and Ahuja., (2011), areca nut plants had been planted in Malacca before 1593.
-Bharath et al. (2015) said that areca nut is commercially cultivated in India, Bangladesh, and Sri Lanka and grown in China, Malaysia, Indonesia, Vietnam, the Philippines, and Thailand.
-Ananda et al. (2017) also said that countries that cultivate areca nuts are India, Sri Lanka, Bangladesh, Nepal, China, Myanmar, Bhutan, Thailand, Malaysia, Indonesia, and Vietnam.
-Athukorala et al. (2021) state that about 600 million people worldwide use Areca nuts as betel chewing, which is higher in Asian countries.
-(Athukorala et al., 2021; Warnakulasuriya and Chen, 2022).
+The ArecaAreca nut (Areca catechu L.) is believed to be native to South Asia.
+Its distribution is found across South, and Southeast Asia, as well as on various islands in the Pacific Ocean.
+The greatest diversity of this species is located in the Malay Peninsula (Malay-Archipelago), the Philippines, and the East Indian Islands.
+Specifically, the presence of 24 distinct Areca species in Malaya, Kalimantan and Sulawesi highlights that the East Indies serves as a significant center of diversity of Areca nuts (Bavappa et al., 1988).
+According to Ahuja and Ahuja., (2011), Areca nut plants had been planted and grown in Malacca before 1593.
+According to Bharath et al. (2015), Ananda et al. (2017) ; Areca nut is commercially cultivated in India, Bangladesh, and Sri Lanka and grown in China, Malaysia, Indonesia, Vietnam, the Philippines, Thailand, Nepal, Myanmar, and Bhutan..
+Athukorala et al. (2021) stated that about 600 million people worldwide use Areca nuts, primarily for betel chewing, a practice that is most prevalent in Asian countries(Athukorala et al., 2021; Warnakulasuriya and Chen, 2022).